SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx.md

      webserver_farm="<farm_CHANGEME>"
     ```
    2. Enter in values for the following parameters (marked `CHANGE_ME` above):
-     * `environment` - This is the deployment environment where the Nginx farm identified by the value of `servers` resides.
+     * `environment`.
+This is the deployment environment where the Nginx farm identified by the value of `servers` resides.
 For example:- dev, prod, or QA.
 While this value is optional we highly recommend setting it.
      * `Webserver_farm` - Enter a name to identify this Nginx farm.
 This farm name will be shown in the Sumo Logic dashboards.
 If you haven’t defined a farm in Nginx, then enter `default` for `webserver_farm`.

    :::warning Do not modify these values